Deophius/singin/readme.md

 3. Make sure that your editor supports UTF-8.
 4. On a terminal, `cd` into that directory.
 5. Create a `include/` directory containing headers of the external library.
 Place SQL headers in `include/` and JSON headers in `include/nlohmann`.
+Kindly put sqlite3mc_x64.dll in the root directory of the project.
 6. Configure and compile using cmake.
+If your linker complains about spirit.rc.res is not an object, try explicitly telling cmake that you're using `windres` as the RC compiler.
 7. Create config files as shown below.
 8. You will need to copy the following files into your removable disk: